amminer/cloud-final-quotebook/README.md

 Welcome!
 I'm Amelia and this is a repository for the Fall 2023 session of professor Feng's Internet, Web & Cloud Systems course.
 We meet Tuesdays and Thursdays from 2:00 PM to 3:50 PM in a somewhat dingy but charming old movie theater.

 ## Description
-This repo contains
+This repo contains programming assignments and related resources and materials.
- * assignments, both
-   - in progress and
-   - submitted, as well as
- * other course materials relevant to those assignments.

 ## Support
 If you have questions or concerns please reach out:<br>
-amminer@pdx.edu<br>
-321-297-3850
+ameliamminer@gmail.com<br>

 ## Project status
 Archival - for illustration of cloud software engineering skills/experience.